 The Yankee Hill Historical Society has been creating the digital archives since 2006.
 They include over 9,000 digitized newspaper articles from 1846 to today as well as hundreds of photos, deeds, maps, and detailed select family histories.
 The archives were established during our research and they are published here for those who want to do additional research about the area’s history.
 The processes for using the archives are set up to simulate the processes used at local libraries, county archives and other resources that are available.

 The index and the archives are not all the records for the period listed but only those we discovered during research that pertains to Yankee Hill Historical Society’s area of research, primarily the highway 70 corridor from Pentz to Pulga in Butte County, California.

 For more Information about the Yankee Hill Historical Society Archives, the following are available:

 Remember, all the Indexes are PDF files and can be searched.
 After you open the PDF index on a computer, hit the Control and F (find) key together and you will get a search box.
 On other devices it may be the magnifying glass symbol.

 Interested in “gold mining”, “ranching”, “Indians” or the town of “Cherokee”?
 Go for it in the Newspaper Articles archive.
+Use the index or just scroll through the years listed.
 Be forewarned it can be addictive!

 Checkout the 1886 Butte County map in the Maps archives.
 It is in the California maps section.
 The map shows the names of the larger land owners.
 Note: it is a 3 MB file.